-.. and why you should love it instead: The ultimate travel guide to Pisa, Italy.
+.. and why you should love it instead.
+The ultimate love letter and travel guide to Pisa, Italy.

 Italy remains one of my favourite places on the planet.
 I mean, a country with endless amounts of red wine, pasta and carbs..
 Why wouldn’t it be?
 After my first visit I just keep going back every few years, so imagine my excitement when my family was invited to a wedding in Pisa!
 We had an incredible time and Pisa was so much more than what I had expected.